abstools/abstools/website/src/site/sphinx/manual/stdlib/exceptions.rst

 circumstances.
 See :ref:`sec:exception-types` for information about exceptions.

-NOTE: This list is subject to revision in future versions of ABS.
+.. note:: This list is subject to revision in future versions of ABS.
           Not all these exceptions are currently thrown by different backends in the described situation.

 ``DivisionByZeroException``
     Raised in arithmetic expressions when the divisor (denominator) is